ibexa/documentation-user/docs/publishing/publishing.md

 ### Content versions

 Content in the repository can have more than one version.
-Each version is either published, archived or a draft.
+Each version is either published, archived, or a draft.

 The **published version** is the version that is currently used on the website.
 Every Content item can have only one published version at a time.